David Trone: Post-congressional career

 In December 2024, Trone told Maryland Matters that he would not return to Total Wine & More after leaving Congress, instead opting to work more on his charitable foundation in support of people struggling with addiction or mental health issues.
 He also continued to stay involved in Maryland politics, throwing his financial support behind state's attorney Aisha Braveboy in the 2025 Prince George's County executive special election to fill the remainder of Angela Alsobrooks's term as county executive.

 In October 2025, Trone and Florida Governor Ron DeSantis were named co-chairs for U.S. Term Limits's campaign for congressional term limits.

-In November 2025, Punchbowl News reported that Trone was considering running for Maryland's 6th congressional district in 2026, challenging Democratic incumbent April McClain Delaney.
+2026 U.S. House of Representatives campaign

+In December 2025, Trone announced that he would run in 2026 to represent Maryland's 6th congressional district, challenging Democratic incumbent April McClain Delaney.
+During the Democratic primary, he loaned his campaign $25 million and criticized McClain Delaney's public record on several issues, including immigration, transgender rights, and abortion.
+Trone was defeated by McClain Delaney in the Democratic primary election on June 23, 2026, placing second with 37.0 percent of the vote.

 Political positions

 Abortion

 Trone has a 100% pro-choice voting record in Congress, according to Planned Parenthood Action and NARAL.
 Both organizations have endorsed him in all of his general election efforts.
 In July 2022, he criticized the U.S. Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization, calling the demise of Roe v.
 Wade "devastating" and saying that the decision would "impact the lives of millions of women across this country".
 Trone later voted for measures to codify Roe v.
 Wade and to protect patients traveling to receive abortion services and provided funding toward an abortion clinic in Cumberland, Maryland.
 At the opening of the clinic, located in an "abortion desert," Trone stated that "abortion rights are human rights" in a speech celebrating its opening.
 During his 2024 U.S. Senate campaign, he said that he would be a "reliable vote for abortions rights" in the Senate.